Ashhurst: History

 Ashhurst was named for Lord Henry Ashhurst, who owned land in the immediate area.
 The Māori name for the area is Raukawa, after the native aromatic plant Pseudopanax edgerleyi, whereas for the town it is Otangaki.

 Local and central government representation

 Former Ashhurst-Fitzherbert Ward

-Ashhurst-Fitzherbert Ward was Palmerston North's largest ward covering the area from James Line to part way through the Manawatu Gorge, to just north of Ashhurst township.
+Ashhurst-Fitzherbert Ward was Palmerston North's largest ward covering the area from James Line to part way through the Manawatū Gorge, to just north of Ashhurst township.
 Wards were abolished in Palmerston North in 2013.